 The top two teams from each group qualify for the last 16, with the group winners achieving a seeded status for the draw.

-The club who finish third in the group qualify for a place in the Europa League while the bottom side is eliminated.
+The club who finishes third in the group qualifies for a place in the Europa League while the bottom side is eliminated.

 If teams are level on points, they are differentiated by their head-to-head record.

 Who has already qualified?